MolSSI-Education/qm_2019_sss_1/docs/index.rst

-.. qm_project_python_testing documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. qm_project_sss_2019 documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.